Biexciton-like quartet condensates in an electron-hole liquid: Abstract

 \section{Abstract}

 We theoretically study the ground-state properties and the condensations of exciton-like Cooper pairs and biexciton-like Cooper quartets in an electron-hole system.
-Applying the variational approach associated based on the quartet Bardeen-Cooper-Schrieffer (BCS) model to the four-component fermionic system consisting of spin-1/2 electrons and spin-1/2 holes, we show how Cooper pairs and quartet correlations appear in the equation of state at the thermodynamic limit.
+Applying the quartet Bardeen-Cooper-Schrieffer (BCS) theory to the four-component fermionic system consisting of spin-$\frac{1}{2}$ electrons and spin-$\frac{1}{2}$ holes, we show how Cooper pairs and quartet correlations appear in the equation of state at the thermodynamic limit.
 The biexciton-like four-body correlations survive even at the high-density regime as a many-body BCS-like state of Cooper quartets.
 Our results are useful for further understanding of exotic matter in the interdisciplinary context of quantum many-body physics with multiple degrees of freedom.